openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 Enabling LTI Names and Roles Provisioning Service
 =================================================

+The Names and Roles Provisioning service (LTI-NRPS) allows tools to list and retrieve information about the learners that have access to an LTI component.
+The tools that support this service can retrieve a limited amount of personal information (full name, email, username) and the membership status of all the learners enrolled in the course.

-To set up LTI Names and Roles Provisioning Service (LTI-NRPS) services on a component, follow these steps.
+To set up LTI-NRPS services on a component, follow these steps.

 #.
 Locate the unit and LTI component in which you want to enable LTI-NRPS functionality.